juliannetzer/wise2223_worldbuilding_unity/session3.md

-### 2. Importing the .dae from Clo3D
+### 2. Importing the .abc from Clo3D
 1. Install the Alembic-Package:
 	- In the Taskbar go to "Window -> Package Manager"
 	![](images/packagemanager1.jpeg)
 	- Change Packages to "Unity Registry", search for "Alembic", select the pacakge and click on "Install"
 	![](images/packagemanager2.jpeg)
-2. Import (Drag & Drop) the .dae-file in the project-window
+2. Import (Drag & Drop) the .abc-file in the project-window
 3. Drag & Drop the imported garment in your scene and _make sure that the position of the GameObject is set to 0,0,0)_